 Disclaimer: At UPMC HealthBeat, we strive to provide the most up-to-date facts in our stories when we publish them.
 We also make updates to our content as information changes.
 However, education about COVID-19 can shift quickly based on new data, emerging variants, or other factors.
 The information in this story was accurate as of its publish date.
 We also encourage you to visit other reliable websites for updated information, including the Centers for Disease Control and Prevention (CDC), Food and Drug Administration (FDA), and your state and local governments.

 Monoclonal antibodies are lab-created antibodies that can help your body fight off specific infections.

-Scientists have been working hard to find new ways to treat COVID-19.
-Monoclonal antibodies are one of the most promising treatments.
+Scientists have been working hard since the start of the COVID-19 pandemic to find treatments.
+Monoclonal antibodies are one of the most promising COVID-19 treatments.

 Never Miss a Beat!

 You are already subscribed.